pixelworxio/livewire-workflows/README.md

-# Livewire Workflows
+# Livewire Workflows (ALPHA)

-A production-ready Laravel 11+ package for building pipeline-driven, multi-step workflows with Livewire v3/v4.
+A Laravel 11+ package for building pipeline-driven, multi-step workflows with Livewire v3/v4.
 Define complex onboarding flows, checkout processes, or surveys using a readable DSL with automatic route registration.

 ## Features